-If you’re a regular reader of The Dehradun Post, then you would be aware that what we are against is anything sham.
-Sham is anything that is not what it is purported to be.
+If you’re our regular reader, then you know that the biggest thing we are against: Sham (Sham is anything that is not what it appears or claims to be).

 We see the comments of Rashtriya Swayamsevak Sangh (RSS) about reservation in India, as sham.

 Why?
-As they are usually not what they purport to be.
+As they usually are not what they appear or claim to be.

-Take for instance, BJP’s parent organisation RSS latest comment on Reservation in India.
+Take for instance, BJP’s parent organisation RSS’ latest comment on Reservation system in India.

-In its mega event yesterday, RSS said: The Affluent should let go reservation for the sake of Weaker sections.
+In its mega event yesterday, RSS said: The Affluent should let go reservation for the benefit of Weaker sections.

 The statement is nothing but a sham.